-7.3.1 An approved water supply capable of supplying the minimum required fire flow as determined by CFC Appendix BB shall be provided.

-7.3.2 Where a portion of the building is more than 400 feet from a fire hydrant located on an approved fire apparatus access road, as measured by an approved route around the exterior of the building, on-site fire hydrants and supply mains shall be provided.
+- 7.3.1 An approved water supply capable of supplying the minimum required fire flow for building fire protection as determined by California Fire Code (CFC) Appendix BB shall be provided.
+Project submittals shall include written documentation from the local fire authority or water purveyor as to area fire flow capabilities. - 7.3.2 Where a portion of the building is more than 400 feet from a fire hydrant located on an approved fire apparatus access road, as measured by an approved route around the exterior of the building, on-site fire hydrants and supply mains shall be provided.